Meta-Learning for Simple Regret Minimization: Meta-Learning Examples

-\bMetaSRM under this setting does not have a computationally tractable meta-prior.
+\bMetaSRM in this setting does not have a computationally tractable meta-prior \citep{basu2021no}.
 We can address this in practice by discretization and using TS as described in Section 3.4 of \citet{basu2021no}.
 However, the theoretical analysis for this case does not exist.
-This is because computationally tractable prior for product of Beta distributions does not exist.
-This indeed extends to the \emph{one-dimensional exponential family} of reward distributions as well.
+This is because a computationally tractable prior for a product of beta distributions does not exist.
 It is challenging to generalize our Bayesian approach to this class of distributions as we require more than the standard notion of conjugacy.